KTH-Nek5000/NekDCTB/source_docs/pages/background.rst

 Given that turbulence is a multi-scale and seemlingly random phenomenon, data sets that describe it tend to have quite a large entropy.
 Making lossless compression ineficient.
-It is for this reason that in order to achieve high compression ratios, one alternatie is to first include steps that reduce the entropy, generally converting the compression into a lossy process.
+It is for this reason that in order to achieve high compression ratios, one alternative is to first include steps that reduce the entropy, generally converting the compression into a lossy process.